facebookresearch/nevergrad/docs/windows.md

 ```
 git clone https://github.com/facebookresearch/nevergrad.git
 ```
-If you have a fork, you can clone your fork instead (be carreful to not have the same names).
+If you have a fork, you can clone your fork instead (be careful to not have the same names).
 For instance, I have one, then I do
 ```